 Approximately 75% of all the ACES Grantees plan to discharge their ESS to target reductions of ICAP charges.
-Out of the eight Grantees included in the scope of this report, six reported on ICAP benefits resulting from the load reductions during the 2019 system peak.
+Out of the ten Grantees included in the scope of this report, six reported on ICAP benefits resulting from the load reductions during the 2019 system peak.
 Of those, only three Grantees had started reporting regular data to DNV by the July 2019 system peak.
 For the other three Grantees, 2019 ICAP hour performance was provided to DNV in the context of their operational reporting, and we have attempted to include these revenues in this summary with the caveat that we are unable to fully verify these results.
-Out of the eight Grantees included in the scope of this report, six reported on ICAP benefits from the 2020 system peak.
+Out of the ten Grantees included in the scope of this report, seven reported on ICAP benefits from the 2020 system peak.
 Table 3-6 shows a summary of the 2019 and 2020 ICAP parameters and metrics.
+As revenue from the 2021 system peak is earned beginning in June 2022, the scope of this report does not include benefits from the 2021 peak hour.

 Table 3-6.
-2019 ICAP revenue summary
+ICAP revenue summary